 International telecommunication service is defined in the Annex to the ITU CS (No. 1011). ).
 As stated in Art.
 4 of the CS, “In the case of inconsistency between a provision of this Constitution and a provision of the Convention or of the Administrative Regulations, the Constitution shall prevail”.
 Therefore, it is not possible to agree on a definition which is not consistent with the CS.

 SUP EUR/16A1/20

-16 2.3 Government telecommunication: A telecommunication originating with any: Head of a State; Head of a government or members of a government; Commanders-in-Chief of military forces, land, sea or air; diplomatic or consular agents; the Secretary-General of the United Nations; Heads of the principal organs of the United Nations; the International Court of Justice, or reply to a government telegram.
+16

 Reasons: Obsolete.

 SUP EUR/16A1/21